-- 5. Number of gullies and erosion associated with gullies: No gullies present on site.
-A very few gullies may be present in landscape settings where they transport runoff from areas of greater water flow such as exposed bedrock.
-These gullies will be limited to slopes exceeding 20% and adjacent to sites where this runoff accumulation occurs.
-Any gullies present should show little sign of accelerated erosion and should be stabilized with perennial vegetation. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None.
+5. Number of gullies and erosion associated with gullies: None to Rare at site level.
+Scattered landscape level gully channels, however, are a normal component of these environments.
+Where landscape gullies are present, they should be stable, partially vegetated on their sides and bottoms, with no evidence of head-cutting.
+Some slight increase in disturbance may be evident following significant weather events or when gullies convey considerable runoff from higher elevation rocky or naturally eroding areas.
+6. Extent of wind scoured, blowouts and/or depositional areas: None.
 No evidence of wind generated soil movement is present.
-Wind caused blowouts and deposition are not present. - 7.
-Amount of litter movement (describe size and distance expected to travel): Most litter resides in place with some redistribution caused by water movement.
+Wind caused blowouts and deposition are not present.
+7. Amount of litter movement (describe size and distance expected to travel): Most litter resides in place with some redistribution caused by water movement.
 Minor litter removal may occur in flow channels with deposition occurring within 1 to 2 feet at points of obstruction.
 The majority of litter accumulates at the base of plants.
 Some grass leaves and small twigs (grass stems) may accumulate in soil depressions adjacent to plants.
 Woody stems are not likely to move.
-However, some litter movement is expected (up to 6 feet) with increases in slopes >15% and/or increased runoff resulting from heavy thunderstorms. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): This site should have a soil stability rating of 4 or 5 under the plant canopies, and a rating of 4 in the interspaces.
-The average rating should be a 4.
-Soil surface textures are typically loams and sandy clay loams. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): (Boreham) Soil surface 0-11 inches.
-Texture is a loam; color is pale brown (10YR 5/3) and structure is weak fine and medium granular.
-Ochric epipedon ranges from 11 to 60 inches.
-Use the specific information for the soil you are assessing found in the published soil survey to supplement this description. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial vegetation produces sufficient cover and spatial arrangement to intercept most raindrops and reduce raindrop splash erosion.
+However, some litter movement is expected (up to 6 feet) with increases in slopes >15% and/or increased runoff resulting from heavy thunderstorms.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): This site should have a soil stability rating of 5 or 6 under the plant canopies, and a rating of 4 to 5 in the interspaces.
+The average rating should be a 5.
+Soil surface textures are typically loams, very fine sandy loams and silt loams.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): (Dastrup Soil surface 0-12 inches.
+Texture is a loam; color is dark grayish brown (10YR 3/2); and structure is moderate, fine granular.
+Mollic epipedon ranges to 20 inches.
+Use the specific information for the soil you are assessing found in the published soil survey to supplement this description.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial vegetation produces sufficient cover and spatial arrangement to intercept most raindrops and reduce raindrop splash erosion.
 Litter on soil surface and cryptogamic crusting, where present, also protects soil from splash erosion and encourages a higher rate of infiltration.
 Plant spatial distribution should slow runoff, allowing additional time for infiltration.
-Bare spaces are expected to be small (< 2 feet) and irregular in shape and are usually not connected.
+Bare spaces are expected to be small and irregular in shape and are usually not connected.
 Vegetative structure is usually adequate to capture snow and ensure that snowmelt occurs in a controlled manner, allowing maximum time for infiltration, and reducing runoff and erosion in all but the most extreme storm events.
-When perennial grasses and shrubs decrease due to natural events including drought, insect damage, etc., which reduce ground cover and increase bare ground, runoff is expected to increase and associated infiltration reduced. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-Some soils have a calcic horizon within the soil profile that could be mistaken for a compaction pan. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):
+When perennial grasses and shrubs decrease due to natural events including drought, insect damage, etc., which reduce ground cover and increase bare ground, runoff is expected to increase and associated infiltration reduced.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+Some soils have an argillic horizon that could be mistaken for a compaction pan.

+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):